Chewing on grass is a natural behavior for cats, and while they are happy to chew on regular grass, they’re much safer eating cat grass.

 It’s nothing too complicated so don’t think you have to be a total green thumb to nail it.

 As previously mentioned, your local pet supply store should stock cat grass kits.
 They come with easy to follow directions but here are the basics.

 Step 1.
 Once planted in any type of container you choose (shallow containers work well), seeds should always be kept damped but don’t soak them.
 Once they sprout you can start to use less water.

 Step 2.
 Wait between 3 – 8 days for seeds to sprout.

 Step 3.
 Continue to water, the grass will be ready for your cat to eat between 10 – 15 days after sprouting.
 If it reaches 4 inches in height, it’s good to go.

 Step 5.
 Never overwater the grass.
-If you over water, you will kill the grass.

 Step 6.
 When the grass eventually starts to wilt or change color, it’s time to plant new seeds.

 Caring for cat grass is no different from caring for the common household plant.
 Make sure to water regularly, but never overwater the grass, this can cause mold to appear.

 Allow the grass to have natural sunlight and check to see no insects have set up shop in your grass.